Education Lecture: Non-Native Speakers Empowered to Teach English as an International Language

 As a doctoral candidate in the Second Language Education & Culture program at the University of Maryland, College Park, Mr. Yazan is conducting his dissertation research on pre-service ESL teachers’ construction of their professional identities.
 He has recently co-authored a book titled Teaching English as an International Language (with Dr. Ali Fuad Selvi, published in 2013 by TESOL Press) and has published research on a variety of themes, including worldviews surrounding “native-speakerism” and English as a lingua franca, accentedness and intelligibility language learning, philosophical orientations of language acquisition research, learners’ motivations, language teachers’ identities, educational equity, and curriculum reform.

-This event is open to all VIU students, staff, and faculty, as well as members of the surrounding community.
+This event is open to all FXUA students, staff, and faculty, as well as members of the surrounding community.

-To learn more about participating in Voices from the Field, please contact Mr. Kevin Martin at email@example.com, follow us on social media @SEDatVIU and @TESOLVIU, or visit the School of Education’s website at www.viu.edu/sed!
+To learn more about participating in Voices from the Field, please contact Mr. Kevin Martin at email@example.com, follow us on social media @SEDatFXUA and @TESOLFXUA, or visit the School of Education’s website at www.viu.edu/sed!